the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 ![](moduletooltips.png)

-- Temporary auto cycle - During TPPH's and NRF's we now allow pilots to "CTRL+Left click" their Bastion modules to maximise bastion time, this method of bastioning is a temporary auto-cycle and doesnt require the pilot to enable auto-cycle thus keeping your SRP intact.
+- Temporary Auto-Cycle - During TPPH's and NRF's we now allow pilots to "CTRL+Left click" their Bastion modules to maximise bastion time, this method of bastioning is a temporary auto-cycle and doesnt require the pilot to enable auto-cycle thus keeping your SRP intact.
 You will stay in bastion until you manually de-cycle, however the next time you click bastion normally it will still automatically de-cycle.
 Care should still be taken not to Bastion when you are our of position, see the [Anchoring Guide](/guide/anchoring) for specifics on positioning.

 ![](autorepeatoff.png)